susannah-b/mental_health_model/README.md

 - **mental_vs_physical:** Do you feel that your employer takes mental health as seriously as physical health?
 - **obs_consequence:** Have you heard of or observed negative consequences for coworkers with mental health conditions in your workplace?
 - **comments:** Any additional notes or comments

+## Improvements
+- **Feature selection:** Currently only manual feature selection is done (e.g. removal of 'state') and no feature selection methods
+- ...
+TODO